 ‘Why are you going into the reserves instead of active duty?”

 My recruiter said that often times people cannot give him a good answer.
 He will get answers that people are just unsure, or think they might want to go to school, or maybe want to work this job.
-Those answers aren’t good enough, if school is an uncertainty or you are passionate about your job, my recruiter usually recommends active duty over the reserves.
+Those answers aren’t good enough, if school is an uncertainty or you are not passionate about your job, my recruiter usually recommends active duty over the reserves.
 I am inclined to agree, don’t pass up on a chance for a good steady career and paycheck for things you might do.
-You can still attend school on tuition assistance, you also can pick an MOS that matches that job you might want to work at, and in the end your first contract is 4 years, you hate it that much don’t sign again.
+You can still attend school on tuition assistance, you also can pick an MOS that matches a job you might want to work at, and in the end your first contract is 4 years, you hate it that much don’t sign again.